 But are they dangerous?
 It depends.
 Certain spiders are harmless and can even help your home by eating other pests who’ve invaded your home.
-But we understand that spiders and their webs they weave can be a nuisance.
+However, spiders and their webs are usually a nuisance.
 While the presence of spiders in your home often means they are helping get rid of these other insects, they can’t do all the work.
 Professional spider control will help eliminate the spider infestation as well as other pest problems that are attracting spiders.

-Unfortunately, many spider species can deliver irritating and painful bites with venom that’s poisonous to humans.
-The ones to watch out for are black widows, brown recluses, and hobo spiders.
+Unfortunately, many spider species can deliver irritating and painful bites that can be harmful to humans.
+Specifically, black widows, brown recluses, and hobo spiders.

 Although there are specific ways to reduce the number of spiders you find in your basement, it’s best to have a pest control professional help target the source of the problem to reduce your chances of spider reinfestation.

 Before we dive into how to prevent a basement spider infestation, let’s take a look at why spiders like your basement in the first place.

 Spiders end up in your basement for several different reasons.
 Typically, they’re seeking shelter, specifically when the weather is too cold, too warm, or too wet.
 They also are attracted to cluttered, undisturbed areas, and in most cases, this tends to be the basement.
 As solitary creatures, spiders prefer their living space to be dark and quiet.
 Whether they find a quiet ceiling corner or a box-filled storage room, spiders can easily set up their homes.
 These spaces are perfect for hiding, catching prey, and finding a mate.